Ogeon/palette/CONTRIBUTING.md

 #### In The `palette_derive` Crate

-Add the type's name to `COLOR_TYPES` in `lib.rs`.
+Add the type's name to its color group (typically `BASE_COLORS`) in `color_types.rs`.
 This includes it in the list of possible derived conversions.

-Add the type's name and another type's name to `PREFERRED_CONVERSION_SOURCE` in `lib.rs`.
-This tells the library how to find a path to the color type.
+The `preferred_source` tells the library how to find a path to the color type.
 Each color space has a "parent" space that all connects to `Xyz`.
 For example, `Hwb` connects to `Hsv`, which connects to `Rgb`, which connects to `Xyz`.
 The derived conversion code will backtrack as far towards `Xyz` as it needs, until it finds a way to convert to your type.

-Add the type's name and a Cargo feature to `REQUIRED_COLOR_FEATURES` in `lib.rs` if it's optional.
-Optional color spaces should have a `#[cfg(feature = "feature_name")]` attribute on each of the above additions.

 Other special casing may be needed in other parts of the code, depending on the type.
+This part can be confusing, so feel free to ask!

 #### In The `palette` Crate